tZERO-dev/go-t0ken/README.md

 t0ken: 0x5bd5B4e1a2c9B12812795E7217201B78C8C10b78
 ```

-A more extensive configuration, which includes keystore addresses when performing transactions.
+A more extensive configuration, including keystore addresses for performing transactions, and
-The `keystoreAddressAliases` section allows you to alias an address by name:
+a `keystoreAddressAliases` section allowing you to alias addresses by name:

 eg.
 ```sh